tallypokemap/Heimdall/README.md

 **Requirements:**

 1. Python3
-2. A Discord bot with proper perm.
+2. A Discord bot with proper permissions.
 Here is a link on how to set it up: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

 **How to install (for Windows):**